 REGISTER EARLY!
-Many of our camps and programs fill up fast and registration is on a first come, first served basis.
+Many of our summer camps and programs fill up fast and registration is on a first come, first served basis.

 You will receive a registration confirmation via e-mail after your registration is complete so please make sure your e-mail is current in our system.
 Be sure to verify your receipt for accuracy.